 Melinda A. Roberts — Papers, Discussions, Reviews

-- “The Value of Existence,” to be considered for The Oxford Handbook of Population Ethics, eds.
-Gustaf Arrhenius and Krister Bykvist (Oxford University Press)
+- “The Person Based Intuition and the Better Chance Puzzle,” The Oxford Handbook of Population Ethics, eds.
+Gustaf Arrhenius, Krister Bykvist and Tim Campbell (Oxford University Press, 2022)

 - Review of Rivka Weinberg, The Risk of a Lifetime (Oxford 2016) Ethics 127(2) (2017) 512-517